pulsaracademy/intro-java-notes/Class6/lesson.md

 ### Exceptions

-The most common error trying to perform actions on a **null object** will return a `java.lang.NullPointerException`.
+The most common error trying to perform actions on a **null** will return a `java.lang.NullPointerException`.
 For example, you can't call attributes or perform actions on something that has no value.
 We might encounter `null` in the future, but it's just something you need to know for now.

 ## Creating Objects